Crusader5033/Project_Database/README.md

 # Project_Database
 Very simple console app for working with database that is created.
-Database has 4 tables that you can work with and one junction table.\
+Database has 4 tables that you can work with and one junction table.App will join automatically to DB ,there is no need to login.\
 Tables are:
 - customers
 - developers